mnadalin/notes-icons-carbon/README.md

 PNG is the most modern and best of those three formats, because it supports image transparency and image layers.

-The [IBM Carbon design project](https://carbondesignsystem.com/guidelines/pictograms/library/) provides over 930 modern free of charge pictograms in **SVG format**.
+The [IBM Carbon design project](https://carbondesignsystem.com/guidelines/pictograms/library/) provides over 930 open sourced pictograms in **SVG format**.

 HCL provides a set of standard background images with perfect fit for Notes 64x64 database icons in **PNG format**.